 Their prices increase depending on the number of subscribers you have, and there are also a few differences in the features available.
 Prices start at $15 a month for a maximum of 300 contacts, $29 per month for up to 1,000 subscribers, $49 per month for up to 3,000 subscribers or $79 monthly for a list of 5,000 contacts.

 They also have a freemium plan for those with less than 1,000 subscribers, though it doesn't include automations and just offers basic reporting.

 They offer a higher plan called Creator Pro, too, which comes with the added bonus of advanced reporting, subscriber scoring and Facebook custom audiences.

 ConvertKit will migrate your email list from another email tool for you at no extra cost on the Creator and Creator Pro plans.

-Let’s check now the different features that ConvertKit plans offer.
+Let’s check out the different features that the ConvertKit plans offer:

 |ConvertKit pricing based on subscribers|

 |5,000 subscribers||-||$79 monthly||$111 monthly|

 |10,000 subscribers||-||$119 monthly||$167 monthly|